 Every time we return safely home, someone else hasn’t.
 That driving an automobile is a dangerous activity is not open to dispute.
 We all understand the frequency of accidents, and what happens when cars crash: terrible collisions that ruin (or end) lives.
 This specter of harm hovers over all our machines, including motorcycles and airplanes, each of which has a long-term expectation to return a predictable amount of mayhem and misery.
 Cars, though, are America’s default choice for getting from here to there.
 Our nation is built around them.
 So, aside from their environmental impact and all the other unpleasantness they cause, cars are also the most frequently used method for injecting danger into seemingly safe lives.

-The inevitable injuries and deaths associated with driving a car must then be considered one of the “costs” of operating . . . → Read More: Acceptable Collateral Damage
+The inevitable injuries and deaths associated with driving a car must then be considered one of the “costs” . . . → Read More: Acceptable Collateral Damage

 Casinos have a term for their customers.
 It’s not nice, so the term isn’t used in polite company.
 But the folks who give away their money at slot machines and dice tables and roulette wheels, the folks who tote around their Player’s Card and receive complimentary buffets and tickets to the magic show, are affectionately known to the trade as suckers.